-The son of Besarion Jughashvili, a cobbler, and Ketevan Geladze, a washerwoman, Joseph was a frail child.
+The son of Besarion Jughashvili, a cobbler, and Ketevan Geladze, a washerwoman, Stalin was a frail child.
 At age 7, he contracted smallpox, leaving his face scarred.

 A few years later he was injured in a carriage accident which left arm slightly deformed (some accounts state his arm trouble was a result of blood poisoning from the injury).

-Joseph's mother, a devout Russian Orthodox Christian, wanted him to become a priest.
+Stalin's mother, a devout Russian Orthodox Christian, wanted him to become a priest.
 In 1888, she managed to enroll him in church school in Gori.
-Joseph did well in school, and his efforts gained him a scholarship to Tiflis Theological Seminary in 1894.
+Stalin did well in school, and his efforts gained him a scholarship to Tiflis Theological Seminary in 1894.

-A year later, Joseph came in contact with Messame Dassy, a secret organization that supported Georgian independence from Russia.
+A year later, Stalin came in contact with Messame Dassy, a secret organization that supported Georgian independence from Russia.
 Some of the members were socialists who introduced him to the writings of Karl Marx and Vladimir Lenin.
-Joseph joined the group in 1898.
+Stalin joined the group in 1898.

 After escaping from exile, he was marked by the Okhranka, (the tsar's secret police) as an outlaw and continued his work in hiding, raising money through robberies, kidnappings and extortion.
 Stalin gained infamy being associated with the 1907 Tiflis bank robbery, which resulted in several deaths and 250,000 rubles stolen (approximately $3.4 million in U.S. dollars).

 In February 1917, the Russian Revolution began.
 By March, the tsar had abdicated the throne and was placed under house arrest.
 For a time, the revolutionaries supported a provisional government, believing a smooth transition of power was possible.